Black Widow Murders: The Blanche Taylor Moore Story

-Black Widow Murders: The Blanche Taylor Moore Story is a 1993 American drama film directed by Alan Metzger and written by Judith Paige Mitchell.
+Black Widow Murders: The Blanche Taylor Moore Story is a 1993 American television drama film directed by Alan Metzger and written by Judith Paige Mitchell.
 It is based on the 1993 book Preacher's Girl by Jim Schutze.
 The film stars Elizabeth Montgomery, David Clennon, John M. Jackson, Grace Zabriskie, Bruce McGill and Mark Rolston.
 The film premiered on NBC on May 3, 1993.

 Based on the true story of a North Carolina woman who murdered her first husband and a lover with arsenic.

 A woman marries her boyfriend on his deathbed for his money so she can move on to the next guy.
 When he turns up mysteriously ill the police step in and investigate the strange circumstances.